openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 `check_details`: OPTIONAL.
 JSON array representing the checks done in relation to the `evidence`.
 When present this array MUST have at least one member.

   * `check_method`: REQUIRED.
-String representing the check done, this includes processes such as checking the authenticity of the document, or verifing the user's biometric against an identity document.
+String representing the check done, this includes processes such as checking the authenticity of the document, or verifying the user's biometric against an identity document.
 For information on predefined `check_details` values see [@!predefined_values].
   * `organization`: OPTIONAL.
 String denoting the legal entity that performed the check.
 This  SHOULD be included if the OP did not perform the check itself.
   * `txn`: OPTIONAL.
 Identifier referring to the identity verification transaction.
 The OP MUST ensure that this is present when `evidence_ref` element is used.
 The OP MUST ensure that the transaction identifier can be resolved into transaction details during an audit.
   * `time`: OPTIONAL.
 Time stamp in ISO 8601:2004 [@!ISO8601-2004] `YYYY-MM-DDThh:mm[:ss]TZD` format representing the date when the check was completed.